Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Hyperbolic invariant sets

 \item (\emph{Forward contraction}) $\|d\phi_t(z)v\|\leq b\,e^{-ct}\|v\|$ for all $z\in\Lambda$, $v\in\Es(z)$, and $t>0$,

 \item (\emph{Backward contraction}) $\|d\phi_{-t}(z)v\|\leq b\,e^{-ct}\|v\|$ for all $z\in\Lambda$, $v\in\Eu(z)$, and $t>0$.

 \end{itemize} The norm appearing in the last two points is induced by the auxiliary Riemannian metric on $N$, and thanks to the compactness of $\Lambda$ the notion of hyperbolicity is independent of the choice of such a Riemannian metric.
-We set

 It follows from the three properties listed above that $\Es$ and $\Eu$ are continuous sub-bundles of $TN|_\Lambda$, called the \emph{stable} and \emph{unstable} sub-bundles respectively.
 We stress that the positive constants $b$ and $c$ do not depend on the specific point $z\in\Lambda$ (for this reason, some authors prefer the expression ``uniform hyperbolicity'').

 We denote by $d:N\times N\to[0,\infty)$ the distance induced by the auxiliary Riemannian metric on $N$.
 For each point $z\in\Lambda$, we consider the spaces